 Liberty Mutual offers various types of insurance coverage to customers across the United States.
 However, your available policies and coverage options may vary depending on where you live.
 To find out what’s available in your home state and how much you can expect to pay for it, get an insurance quote online or call (844) 669-3663 to speak with a salesperson.

 Liberty Mutual offers auto insurance policies that meet state minimum coverage requirements in all 50 states and the District of Columbia.
 Policies include collision, comprehensive, liability (bodily injury and property damage), uninsured/underinsured motorists, medical payments, and personal injury protection (PIP) coverages.

 They also include optional coverage for unlimited car rental after an accident, as well as sound systems and other vehicle add-ons.
-Vehicles with working anti-theft devices and other safety features tend to qualify for lower insurance rates, as do drivers with good driving records (and good students with ‘B’ GPAs or better).
+Vehicles with working anti-theft devices and other safety features tend to qualify for lower insurance rates, as do drivers with good driving records and good students with B-average GPAs or better.
 And Liberty Mutual auto policies provide a lifetime guarantee on all repairs made at a Liberty Mutual-approved repair shop.

 Other optional Liberty Mutual auto insurance coverages and features worth noting are:

 - New Car Replacement.
 If you total a newer vehicle, Liberty Mutual’s New Car Replacement program pays the full sticker price for the vehicle without accounting for depreciation.
 Most other insurers do account for depreciation.